weishengwu/eShopOnContainers---msft/Roadmap-and-Milestones-for-future-releases.md

 - Version Management of microservices - Techniques and things to have into account Caos-Monkey term, etc.

+## Roadmap (Future releases)

 - (To be Confirmed) In the Windows Containers fork, implement and add an ASP.NET WebForms application (running as a Windows Container) consuming the same microservices, as an example of "lift and shift" scenario.

 - (To be Confirmed) In the Windows Containers fork, implement and add a simple WCF microservice/container implementing any logic like a simulated legacy Payment Gateway, as an example of "lift and shift" scenario.

 - (To be Confirmed) Build/compile process within an Integration Container (with a provided Docker Image with all SDK dependencies) instead of in local PC.
 This would greatly simplify the developer's installation requirements in a local machine.
 That integration container could also be used from a CI pipeline.

-- (To be Confirmed) Semantic log app log - Semantic logic - For the Azure and Application Insight version What microservices are up/down, etc. related to App Insights, but the events are custom ETW events and "Semantic Application Log" from P&P Multiple implementations for the storage of the events, Azure Diagnostics, Elastic Search.
+- (To be Confirmed) Semantic log - Semantic logic - Related to the Azure app version and Application Insight usage Monitor what microservices are up/down, etc. related to App Insights, but the events are custom ETW events and "Semantic Application Log" from P&P Multiple implementations for the storage of the events, Azure Diagnostics, Elastic Search.
 Using EventSource base class, etc.

 - (To be Confirmed) Service Fabric and Azure version Actor model, stateful services, etc.

+- (To be Confirmed) Docker Swarm version (on Azure Container Service)
+- (To be Confirmed) Mesos DC/OS version (on Azure Container Service)
+- (To be Confirmed) Kubernetes version (on Azure Container Service)